fullstack-development/donat-pool-onchain/ErrorCodes.md

 410: Thread token missed in fundraising script input (receivingFunds)
 411: ReceiveFunds transaction not signed by transaction creator
 412: Impossible to receive funds as fundraising is not completed
+413: should burn verToken on close fundraising
+413: should burn threadToken on close fundraising